Recovery & Treatment

 • • Immediate cessation if symptoms return

 Note: For some individuals, complete permanent abstinence from AI chatbots may be necessary, similar to how some people must completely abstain from alcohol or gambling.
+When Replika removed its erotic roleplay feature in February 2023, researchers at Harvard Business School documented that users experienced grief-like reactions and identity discontinuity -- underscoring how deeply these attachments can form.

 Immediate Actions You Can Take